kubos/kubos/User_App_on_iOBC.md

 Edit the file and update the 'pu baudrate' field and change '/dev/FTDI' to the '/dev/*' device name your USB connection has.

-* You can find this device by issuing 'ls /dev/'.
+* You can find this device by issuing `ls /dev/`.
 The connection will likely be one of the /dev/ttyUSB* devices.

-You can test the changes by issuing the 'minicom kubos' command.
+You can test the changes by issuing the `minicom kubos` command.
 If you successfully connect to your board, then the changes have been successful.

 ##Flashing the Board

 The USB-to-serial cable should be connected to the iOBC and the board should be fully powered.

-Assuming you've successfully built a Kubos SDK project for the ISIS-OBC board, when you issue the 'kubos flash' the output should look like this:
+Assuming you've successfully built a Kubos SDK project for the ISIS-OBC board, when you issue the `kubos flash` the output should look like this:

     info: found newproj at source/newproj
     Compatible FTDI device found